Zarmeena667/LHL-Final-Project/README.md

 # Moving forward:

-•	Display probability of the predicted class in the flask app
+•	Display probability of the predicted class in the flask app<br>
 •	Try data augmentation for the same dataset